 Twelve years ago, Grevellec purchased an abandoned quarry in the area and set out to convert a network of six condemned, previously inhabited rocky outcrops into one happy, habitable and Hobbit-esque home.
 Performing much of the renovation work himself with old-fashioned stone working tools, Grevellec transformed the series of caves, which once upon a time had been used as living quarters for quarry workers, into a wine cellar, a guest room, a workshop and a charming primary living space complete with modern kitchen, bedroom and bathroom.

 Of course, there’s one huge boon of living in a domesticated cave: no heating or cooling is necessary since the rock walls act as a natural insulator, keeping things cool in the summer and mild in the winter.
 And to bring in additional light and prevent things from becoming stuffy in the main cave, Grevellec added a skylight which also can be used as an escape hatch in the event that the cannibalistic humanoids from “The Descent” ever decide to pay a visit.

 Not a bad set up Grevellec has there, right?
-A cozy underground home, a kitty, plenty of vino, peaceful natural surroundings, and non-existent heating/cooling costs.
+A cozy underground home, a kitty, plenty of vino, peaceful natural surroundings and non-existent heating/cooling costs.
 Perhaps he'd be willing to swap his digs for a fourth floor walk up in Brooklyn for a month or three?
-I can totally do caveman.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.